1942 Auckland Rugby League season: Richmond Rovers Football Club

 In February it was reported that former senior player Keith Walker Fletcher had been promoted to the rank of sub-lieutenant in the Navy.
 He played for the senior side from 1936 to 1939 after moving to Auckland from Palmerston North.
 He was the brother of Eric Fletcher who also played for Richmond, and New Zealand.
-The Richmond club advertised their annual meeting to be held at their club rooms in Grey Lynn Park on Tuesday, March 10 at 7.45pm.
+The Richmond club advertised their annual meeting to be held at their club rooms in Grey Lynn Park on Tuesday, March 10 at 7:45 pm.
 It was reported in June that Sergeant-Pilot Donald (Doug) Fraser lost his life in an aircraft accident.
 He was 22 years of age and had been a Richmond junior.
 He had joined the Royal New Zealand Air Force in July 1941 and went overseas in January.
 He was killed on June 12.
 Fraser was buried at Carlisle Cemetery, Cumberland, England.

 On October 23 it was reported that Sergeant Pilot Andrew Kronfeld, aged 24 was promoted to the rank of pilot officer.
 At the time he was serving with a fighter unit in India.
 He had been educated at Mount Albert Grammar School and later played rugby for Ponsonby before joining the Richmond club where he played for their senior side prior to his enlistment.

 Transfers and registrations

-At the 3rd of June at the board meeting an application was received from the Wellington League to transfer Harold Milliken, the ex-All Black and New Zealand league representative from the Papakura club to Petone.
+On 3 June at the board meeting an application was received from the Wellington League to transfer Harold Milliken, the ex-All Black and New Zealand league representative from the Papakura club to Petone.
 The transfer was granted pending New Zealand Rugby League's permission.